-The base liner system illustrated in Figure 27.19 is a double composite liner system.
+The base liner system illustrated in Figure 37.19 is a double composite liner system.
 Double composite liner systems are used in some instances for containment of municipal solid waste and are frequently used for landfills designed to contain hazardous waste.
-The base liner system shown in the figure includes a geomembrane/GCL composite as the primary liner system and a geomembrane/compacted clay liner composite as the secondary system.
+The base liner system shown in this figure includes a geomembrane/GCL composite as the primary liner system and a geomembrane/compacted clay liner composite as the secondary system.
 The leak detection system, located between the primary and secondary liners, is a geotextile/geonet composite.
 The leachate collection system overlying the primary liner on the bottom of the liner system consists of gravel with a network of perforated pipes.
 A geotextile protection layer beneath the gravel provides a cushion to protect the primary geomembrane from puncture by stones in the overlying gravel.
 The leachate collection system overlying the primary liner on the side slopes of the liner system is a geocomposite sheet drain (geotextile/geonet composite) merging into the gravel on the base.
 A geotextile filter covers the entire footprint of the landfill and prevents clogging of the leachate collection and removal system.
 The groundwater level may be controlled at the bottom of the landfill by gradient control drains built using geotextile filters.
-Moreover, the foundation soil below the bottom of the landfill may be stabilized as shown in the figure using randomly distributed fiber reinforcements, while the steep side soil slopes beneath the liner could also be reinforced using geogrids.
-Different types of geosynthetics (e.g. geogrids, geotextiles, fibers) could have been selected for stabilization of the foundation soils.
+Different types of geosynthetics (e.g., geogrids, geotextiles, fibers) can be selected for stabilization of the foundation soils.